Get Answers to Frequently Asked Questions Here

 Do the sessions I purchase expire?

 Yes!
 Sessions will expire 6 months from the day they were purchased.
 You can place a freeze on your sessions for medical reasons, but this has to be done in advance of them expiring.
-Expired sessions can be renewed by purchasing the same package the expired sessions came from.
+Expired sessions can be renewed by purchasing the same package or one that cost more than the expired sessions came from.

 What are Pilates “toys/props”?